advaitpathak21/Recscan/README.md

 All the alive subdomains and found subdomains will be listed in a file created named by the scanned site folder.
 The file having the alive subdomains is sorted and has only unique sobdomains.

-1) Install GO on your system
+1) Install GO in /usr/local
 2) Run the req.py file
 3) Ready to use Recscan